 Learn more about the climate in New York City and what to pack so you will be prepared to stay warm in the winter and cool in the summer.
 Don't bring things prohibited by ResLife (like pets); DO bring things from your home country to share with new friends!
 Don’t worry, during NSOP we’ll also take you to a store where you can get everything you couldn’t pack or forgot to bring.

 Customs: Before you get on the plane to New York City, be sure that you have all of the necessary documents as defined by the US Department of Homeland Security.
-This document checklist contains a description of the documents you will need and tips to ensure an easy border crossing.

 There are three major airports around New York City: John F. Kennedy Airport, LaGuardia Airport and Newark Airport (in New Jersey).
 There are public transit options from these airports, but most often, students take taxis from the airport to Barnard or their final destination.